Factbox: Coming events in the euro zone debt crisis

 PORTUGAL:

--- Portugal's economy is expected to contract sharply this year and next, only returning to growth in 2013 as the government enacts tough spending cuts and across-the-board tax hikes.
+Portugal's economy is expected to contract sharply this year and only return to growth in 2013 as the government enacts tough spending cuts and across-the-board tax hikes.

--- Prime Minister Pedro Passos Coelho has said he could not rule out having to reinforce his country's aid program if it was swept up in a market backwash should Greece default.
+Prime Minister Pedro Passos Coelho said this week he could not rule out having to reinforce his country's aid program if it was swept up in a contagion backwash should Greece default.

 POLITICS: